InfiniSynapse Complete Guide

 Why did Q3 repeat-purchase rate drop?

 The team noticed repeat purchases were down 8% quarter over quarter.
-They started with descriptive analytics — splitting the rate by acquisition channel, product category, and customer cohort.
+Applying standard data analysis techniques, they started with descriptive analytics — splitting the rate by acquisition channel, product category, and customer cohort.
 The drop concentrated in customers who had signed up between April and June.

 A cohort analysis confirmed it: this cohort had a noticeably worse 90-day retention curve than earlier cohorts.
 A diagnostic drill-down showed those customers had been acquired through a discount-heavy campaign — they bought once at 40% off and never came back.